Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 From the end of the pavement, the pilgrimage traveler gets to walk on wonderfully rural lanes, through the coastal countryside, climbing up a nice grade.
 Follow the well-marked lanes for almost 3.0 kilometers, to the next landmark, a wayside rest area for pilgrims, "Descanso Peregrino" in the next town of Buxán.

-This lovely place of respite, which is reached after 6.1 kilometers total, was created by a Camino Angel, and calls it Mi Mansión Perogrulla.
+This lovely place of respite, which is reached after 6.1 kilometers total, was created by a Camino Angel, and she calls it Mi Mansión Perogrulla.
 Click on the link to read her fascinating story.

 Just beyond the rest area, where we did not linger because of the rain, the road becomes paved as you enter town.
 Ahead is this lovely intersection, where the Camino goes to the left at these stone hórreos.
 One hórreo was even still in use, as its original intent!
 Take an almost immediate right, heading west through town.